One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Introduction

-Furthermore, we introduce a novel and effective semi-supervised learning strategy, referred to as One-Vote Veto (OVV) self-training, to generate reliable pseudo labels of the unlabeled training data, which are then incorporated into the labeled training data to fine tune the MTTNNs for better performance and generalizability.
-Extensive experiments show that the MTTNN fine tuned with OVV self-training performs similarly to the corresponding backbone CNN trained via supervised learning on the OHTS dataset, and achieves higher area under the receiver operating characteristic curve (AUROC) scores on the additional fundus image datasets.
-The MTTNN fine tuned by OVV self-training performs better than the SOTA semi-supervised glaucoma diagnosis approaches \cite{al2019semi, diaz2019retinal}, and in some cases, even better than the SOTA supervised approaches.
+Moreover, we propose a novel semi-supervised learning strategy, referred to as \uline{\textbf{O}ne-\textbf{V}ote \textbf{V}eto (\textbf{OVV}) \textbf{Self-Training}}, which generates reliable pseudo labels for the unlabeled training data and incorporates them into the labeled training data to fine-tune the MTSN for improved performance and generalizability.
+Our extensive experiments show that the MTSN fine-tuned with OVV self-training achieves similar performance to the corresponding backbone CNN trained via supervised learning on the OHTS dataset, and achieves higher area under the receiver operating characteristic curve (AUROC) scores on the additional fundus image datasets.
+The fine-tuned MTSN also outperforms SoTA semi-supervised glaucoma diagnosis approaches \cite{al2019semi, diaz2019retinal}, and in some cases, even outperforms SoTA supervised approaches.
+Additionally, we compare our proposed OVV self-training approach with four SoTA general-purpose semi-supervised learning methods, including FreeMatch \cite{wang2022freematch}, SoftMatch \cite{chen2023softmatch}, FixMatch \cite{sohn2020fixmatch}, and FlexMatch \cite{zhang2021flexmatch}, all of which utilize vision Transformer \cite{dosovitskiyimage} as their backbone network.
+The results demonstrate that our proposed OVV self-training approach outperforms these methods on the OHTS dataset and demonstrates better generalizability on three additional fundus image test sets.

-Two additional few-shot biomedical image classification experiments (see supplement): (a) \textbf{chest x-ray image classification} \cite{chowdhury2020can, rahman2020exploring}, and (b) \textbf{lung histopathological image classification} \cite{borkowski2019lung}, also validate the effectiveness of MTTNN on other types of image data.
-We believe that our proposed algorithms can be employed to solve a variety of biomedical image classification problems.
+We also conduct two additional few-shot biomedical image classification experiments (chest X-ray image classification \cite{chowdhury2020can, rahman2020exploring} and lung histopathological image classification \cite{borkowski2019lung}) to further validate the effectiveness of the MTSN on other types of image data.
+The promising results indicate that our proposed algorithms have the potential to solve a variety of biomedical image classification problems.